NCEMS/energetic-origins-of-PPI-connectivity/6-Rosetta-scoring/README.md

 * Uses the protein structures from AF2 as inputs to a Rosetta FastRelax protocol with the ref2015 scoring function

-* N.B. - this step may take several days to relax and score all poses
+* Note that this step take significant time; uses Python multiprocessing to distribute calculations over N CPUs as specified in the .config file for the run.

+* With N = 48 CPUs, this step required ~4 days.